adamkarvonen/chess_llm_interpretability/README.md

 # Setup

-Create a Python environment with Python 3.10.
+Create a Python environment with Python 3.10 or 3.11 (I'm using 3.11).
 ```
 pip install -r requirements.txt
 python model_setup.py